On the solutions of second order difference equations with variable coefficients: Introduction

 Iterating the equation we have generalized continued fraction representations for the sequences $(c_n)$ and $(d_n)$ as follows. \begin{lemma} Fix any non-zero complex number $d_1$ and for $n \ge 1$ define

 Then, provided the sequence $(d_n)$ is well-defined, $(d_n)$ and $(c_n)$ satisfy \eqref{eqn:d+c} and \eqref{eqn:dc}. \end{lemma}

 Next, we turn to applying Theorem~\ref{thm:main} to obtain new generalized continued fraction representations to $\pi^2$.
+Universal constant $\pi$ is one of the historically well studied numbers \cite{debnath2015brief}.
 Representing various mathematical constants with generalized continued fractions is not new.
-However, recently a machine learning based computer algorithm is developed to generate lots of seemingly new conjectures on continued fraction representations \cite{raayoni2019ramanujan, raayoni2021generating}.
-These generated conjectures are posted at \url{www.ramanujanmachine.com} attracting new investigations in the theory of continued fractions \cite{lu2019elementary,kadyrov2019generalized,dougherty2021automatic,lynch2020derangements,reyes2019simple}.
+However, recently a machine learning based computer algorithm is developed to generate lots of seemingly new conjectures on continued fraction representations \cite{raayoni2021generating}.
+These generated conjectures are posted at {www.ramanujanmachine.com} attracting new investigations in the theory of continued fractions \cite{lu2019elementary,kadyrov2019generalized,dougherty2021automatic,lynch2020derangements,reyes2019simple}.
 Using Theorem~\ref{thm:mainh} we prove the following results stated as conjectures in the site.

 \begin{theorem} We have